ozee1z/bootstrap-google-clone/README.md

 5. Open a pull request, describing the changes you've made and their purpose.

 Please ensure that your contributions align with the project's goals and coding style.
 Your efforts will be greatly appreciated!

-<a name="license"></a>
-### License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code for personal and commercial purposes.

 By creating the Bootstrap Google Clone project, I aim to improve my Bootstrap skills while also exploring JavaScript's capabilities in web development.
 I hope this project serves as a valuable resource for learning and experimentation.
 Should you have any questions or suggestions, please feel free to reach out.